sripberger/nani/README.md

 ```

 Since digging through the whole cause chain for all of its info can be tedious,
-`nani` provides the `collapseInfo` function, which assigns the properties from
+Nani provides the `collapseInfo` function, which assigns the properties from all
-all info objects in the chain together into a single object:
+info objects in the chain together into a single object:

 ```js
 const err = new NaniError({